andreihortopan/fpaanp/README.md

     Map is not being centered properly on dynamic resize.
 It works when reloading the page, but not on window resize via dragging corners.
 - `tableView.js`:
     Table does not resize when window resizing via dragging corners.
 It does work when reloading the page, however.
-- `barChartView.js`, `tableView.js`:
-    Since including an external function in order to update the data, any settings like `this.state.width = window.innerWidth` do not work and width and height must be manually set.
-It worked properly before linking the data.

 ## To do